awslabs/aws-simple-cicd/docs/admin.md

 }
 ```

+## Grouping Pipelines

+AWS CloudFormation has a limit of 200 resources per stack.
+To bypass this limitation we recommend grouping pipelines together and generating a separate stack for each group.
+In the [sample](../project-config.sample.json) the pipelines are grouped by team, Team One and Team Two.

+### Adding a new group

+1. Create a new array in project-config.json.
+See teamOne or teamTwo for an example.

+    ```bash
+    "teamThree": [
+      {
+        "pipelineName": "rocket-powered-skates",
+        "ccRepoName": "rocket-powered-skates",
+        "branch": "master",
+        "type": "CodeCommit",
+        "cron": ""
+      }
+    ]
+    ```

+1. Update [config.ts](../config/config.ts) and update the ProjectConfig interface.

+    ```bash
+      teamThree:  Array<ProjectRepo>
+    ```

+1. Update [cicd.ts](../bin/cicd.ts) to generate a new stack for Team Three.

+    ```bash
+      new CicdStack(app, 'AWS-Simple-CICD-TeamThree', { prefix, ssmRoot, repos: config.teamThree})
+    ```

+Group your pipelines based on your needs.
+Grouping by teams is just provided as an example.

 ## Build and deploy the project

 If you have not installed AWS CDK already please refer to the [pre-requisites](./prereq.md)